-Somalia car bombings: Death toll climbs to 358
+Somalia truck bombings: Death toll climbs to 358

 There has been no claim of responsibility in the bombings.

 Mogadishu, a large city on the east African nation's coast, has endured high levels of violence for years.
-Al-Shabaab, an al Qaeda-linked terror group, has carried out several deadly car bomb attacks.
+Al-Shabaab, an al Qaeda-linked terror group, has carried out several deadly bombings.

 Last August, the US State Department warned Americans to avoid traveling to Somalia because of widespread terrorist and criminal activity.
 The warning said al-Shabaab and ISIS "operate with relative impunity throughout large parts of the country, including Mogadishu, and attack civilian, military, and government targets."